SebastianArriagada/general-notes/interview-questions.md

 Because I came to study a master in computer science.
 At the first, I had the opportunity of continuing working beside my studies, but I didn't want to take responsibilities without knowing if I could fulfill them and at this moment we had a gap of 6 hours, which made it harder.
 The first semester I spent a lot of time getting used to Hungary and making lines in governmental offices.
 But now I'm more confident and I'm ready to retake my work hours.

 ## 15. Can You Explain Why You Changed Career Paths?
-One of my life goals is to improve the quality of life of the people or support something to the humanity knowledge, and I think that computer science is a good and funny way to reach it
+One of my life goals is to improve the quality of life of the people or support something to the human knowledge, and I think that computer science is a good and funny way to reach it

 ## 16. What Are You Looking for in a New Position?
 One site where I can improve myself, with challenges and an environment that allows growth.
 Especially in the computer science skills